how understanding your love language can help improve your relationship

 my husband and i were speaking different love languages in our relationship

-Some change had to come from ending our codependent behavior, but a huge part of the problem was that both of us felt like we weren’t respected or valued by our partner.
+Change came from ending our codependent behavior, but a huge part of the problem was that both of us felt like we weren’t respected or valued by our partner.
 There was a huge disconnect, and that was because we were speaking completely different love languages.

 Children also need to have a full love tank, and it is important that we speak their love language as well.
 Gary Chapman and Ross Campbell wrote the book, The 5 Love Languages of Children.
 There is a quiz in the book to discover your child’s primary love language.